 Concurrently with the aforesaid, both claims were transferred to a mediation judge at the Kiryat Gat Magistrates' Court.
-A mediation hearing is scheduled for the end of May 2024.
+On July 9, 2024, a hearing was held before the mediator judge, and another hearing is scheduled for September 9, 2024.

 5. Dividend distribution